SainiNikhill/Drive-backend-project/README.md

-# Yas Drive - A Private File Storage and Download System
+# Drive - A Private File Storage and Download System

 ## 📌 Project Overview
 Yas Drive is a **private cloud storage application** where users can securely upload, store, and download their files.
 The application ensures that **only the user who uploaded a file can download it** using Supabase storage and MongoDB for file metadata.